Sample Personal Injury Complaints

 - Maryland courts do not allow “John Doe” pleadings that substitute fictitious names for the parties of interest under the theory that public has a right to court proceedings and court records under the U.S. Constitution and Article 40 of the Maryland Declaration of Rights.
 But in unique circumstances where a plaintiff might otherwise be subject to some harm or embarrassment, the plaintiff may pursue the case anonymously by requesting the court seal records that mention the plaintiff's real name.

 - Under Maryland Rule 2-211, you must add parties who can be served in Maryland if the party's absence would mean that (1) complete relief cannot be affored to the parties already in the case, or (2) the resolution of the case would "impair or impede the person’s ability to protect a claimed interest relating to the subject of the action or may leave persons already parties subject to a substantial risk of incurring multiple or inconsistent obligations by reason of the person's claimed interest.

 - Misjoinder of parties is not a ground for dismissal of an action.
 So long as one of the original plaintiffs and one of the original defendants remain as parties to the action, parties may be dropped or added by either (a) amendment to a pleading under Rule 2-341 or (b) by order of the court on motion of any party or on its own initiative.

 If you are looking for co-counsel for a personal injury claim or lawsuit in Maryland, call Ron Miller or Laura Zois at 800-553-8082 or click here with questions about your potential referral.

-- More Sample Lawsuits (more sample complaints and other types of cases)
+- More Sample Lawsuits (more sample complaints in other types of civil cases)